How to Limewash Brick + Mistakes to Avoid

 This isn’t one that I necessarily did wrong, but I would strongly recommend looking into all your options before buying.

 If you use dehydrated lime, I don’t think you have any color options.
-However, Romabio has six different colors of limewash!
+However, Romabio has six different colors of limewash for your home’s exterior!
 They range from white to beige, and you can see the comparison here:

-- Ages naturally & beautifully, patinas over time with different weather elements
+• It ages naturally & beautifully, patinas over time with different weather elements–meaning it’s a very durable finish

-My exterior makeover included removing a massive tree, limewashing the brick, painting the siding, upgrading the light fixtures, painting my storm door, and designing a new landscape (which was a rouuuggghh process because I got tied up with a bad landscaper).
+My exterior makeover included removing a massive tree, limewashing the brick, painting the siding and garage, upgrading the light fixtures, painting my storm door, and designing a new landscape (which was a rouuuggghh process because I got tied up with a bad landscaper).

 March 2022: